-On our way to the first rock church today we passed through the town of Negesh. which is considered to be the earliest Muslim settlement in Africa.
-A just ruler, Ashama ibn Abjar (King Negus) lived at the time of the Prophet.
+On our way to the first rock church today we passed through the town of Negash, which is considered to be the earliest Muslim settlement in Africa.
+It is said that a just ruler, Ashama ibn Abjar (King Negus) lived at the time of the Prophet.
 He gave refuge to two groups of Sahabah, companions of the Prophet who migrated there on account of the persecution of the Quraysh in the early days of Islam.
-Negash is also known for having one of Africa’s oldest mosques. that is the Negash Amedin Mesqud.
+Negash is also known for having one of Africa’s oldest mosques, the Negash Amedin Mesqud.
 Ayu stopped for me to take a photo of the mosque that has been restored.

 The drive today to Abrehe & Atsbeha church was the roughest so far.
-We drove up the gravel road where they were doing road constructions.
-We watched men and women manually picking out rocks from the road.
-There were construction vehicles from China and the U.S. We had to keep our windows rolled up because it was so dusty.
+We drove up the gravel road that was under constructions.
+We watched men and women manually picking out rocks from the ground to clear it.
+I guess this must be a good way to employ many people, but I wonder if they just do not have the equipment to do that.
+There were construction vehicles from China and the U.S. along the side of the road.
+We had to keep our windows rolled up because it was so dusty.
 I did get a few photos which were easier to take on our way back down.

 Ayu is such an excellent driver.
 He maneuvered our jeep around all of the debris and got us to the church.

 Now for the important part – the rock church.